newrelic/newrelic-pixie-integration/README.md

 # New Relic Pixie Integration

-The Pixie integration configures Pixie to send a set of curated observability data to New Relic using the OpenTelemetry line protocol.
-The integration leverages PXL scripts to stream APM metrics and spans from Pixie to New Relic.
+The Pixie integration pulls a set of curated observability data from Pixie to send it to New Relic using the OpenTelemetry line protocol.
+The integration leverages PXL scripts retrieve the data from Pixie.

 ## Getting Started